Gross Profit Percentage Definition

 Gross profit percentage formula = (Total sales – Cost of goods sold) / Total sales * 100%

-Let us consider an example of a company called XYZ Limited for doing the calculation of gross profit.
-XYZ Limited is in the business of manufacturing customized roller skates for both professional and amateur skaters.
-At the end of the financial year, XYZ Limited has earned $150,000 in total net sales along with the following expenses.
+Let us consider an example of XYZ Ltd. for calculating gross profit.
+XYZ Ltd. is in the business of manufacturing customized roller skates for both professional and amateur skaters.
+At the end of the financial year, XYZ Ltd. had earned $150,000 in total net sales and the following expenses.

-As per the question, Based on the below information, we will do the calculation of the gross profit percentage for XYZ Limited.
+As per the question, based on the below information, we will calculate the percentage for gross profit for XYZ Ltd.

 - COGS = Labour wages + Raw materials expense + Factory rent